greatbn/vnim/README.md

 ## Usage

-- Use vnim-xim --vni: To start VNIM using VNI input method
+- Use "_vnim-xim --vni_" To start VNIM using VNI input method
 - Uses Ctrl + Shift or Alt + Z to switch between English & Vietnamese modes

 ## Todo